-- Agency/Company Ownership Describe how the agency/company is owned (include the form of business entity -i.e., corporation, partnership or sole proprietorship) and financed. - 2.
+- 1. Agency/Company Ownership Describe how the agency/company is owned (include the form of business entity -i.e., corporation, partnership or sole proprietorship) and financed. - 2.
 Annual Report A copy of Provider's most recent annual report. - 3.
 Licensure A copy of appropriate licensure from ODJFS, ODMHAS or other licensing agencies.
-If Provider does not have a finalized license by the end of the proposal selection process, Provider will be granted 60 days from the date of acceptance of the proposal to finalize its license or Provider's proposal will be disqualified. - B. The following items are to be attached to the original proposal and all copies:
+If Provider does not have a finalized license by the end of the proposal selection process, Provider will be granted 60 days from the date of acceptance of the proposal to finalize its license or Provider's proposal will be disqualified. - 4.
+Minority-owned or woman-owned business documentation (if applicable) - B. The following items are to be attached to the original proposal and all copies: